A general multi-scale description of metastable adaptive motion across fitness valleys: Proofs

 where

 \end{lemma}

 \begin{proof} We will prove the claim by induction w.r.t.\ the distance from the resident traits.
 For the initialisation let us start with $v\in\v$.
 That is, we count also a single vertex as a path of length zero together with the convention that an empty product has the value one.
-In this case we know already from \cite[Lemma A.6(ii)]{CoKrSm21} that the residents stabilize near their Lotka-Volterra-equlilibrium within a time of order $\OO(1)$.
-To make this more precise, define, for all $\ve>0$, the stopping time when the resident populations enter an $\ve$-neighbourhood of their equilibrium size
+In this case $(N^K_v,\ v\in\v)$ can be coupled with logistic birth-death processes with immigration, by estimating the incoming and outgoing mutants, which are of order $O(K\mu_K)$ or smaller.
+Hence we know already from \cite[Lemma A.6(ii)]{CoKrSm21} that the residents stabilize near their Lotka-Volterra-equlilibrium within a time of order $\OO(1)$.
+To make this more precise, define, for all $\eps>0$, the stopping time when the resident populations enter an $\eps$-neighbourhood of their equilibrium size

 Here $C$ is a constant, depending only on the competition rates $c(v,w)$, which compensates the slight shift of the equilibrium due to small fluctuations of non-resident traits.
-Then there exists a constant time $\tilde{\t}_\ve<\infty$, such that $\lim_{K\to\infty}\Prob{\t_\ve^K<\tilde{\t}_\ve}=1$.
+Then there exists a constant time $\tilde{\t}_\eps<\infty$, such that $\lim_{K\to\infty}\Prob{\t_\eps^K<\tilde{\t}_\eps}=1$.
 After this time $\tilde{\t}_\eps$, the environment of competitive pressure stays almost constant, unless the fluctuations of the resident populations become too big or the non-residents reach a macroscopic level.
 These two events are described by the stopping times

 and